bashtage/randomgen/doc/source/multithreading.rst

 This example makes use of Python 3 :mod:`concurrent.futures` to fill an array using multiple threads.
 Threads are long-lived so that repeated calls do not require any additional overheads from thread creation.
-The underlying PRNG is xorshift2014 which is fast, has a long period and supports using ``jump`` to advance the state.
+The underlying PRNG is xorshift2014 which is fast, has a long period and supports using ``jumped`` to advance the state.
 The random numbers generated are reproducible in the sense that the same seed will produce the same outputs.